Reinstatement of an information collection; comment request.

 Type of Request: Reinstatement of an information collection.

-We are asking the Office of Management and Budget (OMB) to approve our use of these information collection activities for 3 years.
+We are asking the Office of Management and Budget (OMB) to approve our use of these information collection activities, as described, for 3 years.

 The purpose of this notice is to solicit comments from the public (as well as affected agencies) concerning our information collection.
 These comments will help us: